I’m a big fan of 4 channel amps for a lot of reasons. Seeing another budget amp maker like Rockville on the market really got me curious.

 As I’ve own and have tested several Rockville amps, I have noticed a few minor quality control issues.
 In 1 or 2 amps I’ve had a dial or two (gain or other adjustment dials) were a bit misaligned with the end panel opening.
 However, that’s a fact of life sometimes for budget products.

 Overall I’ve been pretty happy with the quality and with the RXA-F1 is no exception.

 Shown: Front and rear panels with controls and wiring connections for the amp.
 For a budget amp, it’s actually very good.
 Wiring terminals need hex wrenches to use them, but give a clean, solid, and reliable connection you’ll like.
 RCA input jacks and the crossover controls are easy to understand and well laid out.

 Wiring terminal quality & installation notes

-To be an budget priced amp, you’d think you’d get the same inexpensive wiring terminals that so many other amp manufacturers use.
+To be a budget-priced amp, you’d think you’d get the same inexpensive wiring terminals that so many other amp manufacturers use.
 That’s not the case here, and I’m really happy to see that!

 In testing I found them to be reliable, great for avoiding stray wiring, and good-looking too.
 While the openings do face out at a very slight downward angle (only a few degrees), in practice they’re still easy to use.

-A standard sized 60 ampere automotive fuse is replaceable and conveniently mounted between the terminal strips.
+A standard sized 60 amp automotive fuse is replaceable and conveniently mounted between the terminal strips.
 Labels are clear and easy to understand, although the bridging labels aren’t provided for some reason.